Anomaly Detection in Large Labeled Multi-Graph Databases: Introduction

 We introduce a novel anomaly detection technique called \method, for \textit{node-Labeled, Directed, Multi-graph (LDM)} \textit{databases} which emerge from many applications.
 Our motivating domain is accounting, where each transaction record is represented by a graph in which the nodes are accounts and directed edges reflect transactions.
 Account types (revenue, expense, etc.) are depicted by (discrete) labels and separate transactions between the same pair of accounts create edge multiplicities.
 The problem is then identifying the anomalous graphs within LDM graph databases.
 In these abstract terms, \method applies more broadly to other domains exhibiting graph data with such complex nature, e.g., detecting anomalous employee email graphs with job titles as labels, call graphs with geo-tags as labels, control flow graphs with function-calls as labels, etc. What is more, \method{} can handle simpler settings with any subset of the LDM properties.

 Graph anomaly detection has been studied under various non-LDM settings.
-Most of these work focus on detecting anomalies within a \textit{single} graph; either plain (i.e., unlabeled), attributed (nodes exhibiting an {array} of (often continuous) features), or dynamic (as the graph changes over time) \cite{conf/pakdd/AkogluMF10, perozzi2014focused, conf/kdd/EswaranFGM18, shin2016corescope, perozzi2016scalable, hooi2017graph, journals/datamine/AkogluTK15,conf/kdd/ManzoorMA16} (See Table~\ref{tab:related_comparison} for overview).
+Most of these work focus on detecting anomalies within a \textit{single} graph; either plain (i.e., unlabeled), attributed (nodes exhibiting an {array} of (often continuous) features), or dynamic (as the graph changes over time) \cite{conf/pakdd/AkogluMF10,perozzi2014focused,conf/kdd/EswaranFGM18,shin2016corescope,perozzi2016scalable,hooi2017graph,journals/datamine/AkogluTK15,conf/kdd/ManzoorMA16} (See Table~\ref{tab:related_comparison_t} for overview).
 None of these applies to our setting, as we are to detect graph-level anomalies within a graph \textit{database}.
 There exist related work for node-labeled graph databases \cite{NobleC03}, which however does not handle multi-edges, and as we show in the experiments (Sec. \ref{sec:experiment}), cannot tackle the problem well.

-Recently, general-purpose embedding/representation learning methods achieve state-of-the-art results in graph classification tasks \cite{grover2016node2vec,niepert2016learning, hamilton2017inductive, narayanan2017graph2vec, fan2018gotcha, peng2018graph}.
+Recently, general-purpose embedding/representation learning techniques achieve state-of-the-art results in graph classification tasks \cite{grover2016node2vec,niepert2016learning,hamilton2017inductive,narayanan2017graph2vec,fan2018gotcha,peng2018graph}.
 However, they do not tackle the anomaly detection problem \textit{per se}---the embeddings need to be fed to an off-the-shelf vector outlier detector.
 Moreover, most embedding methods \cite{grover2016node2vec,hamilton2017inductive,fan2018gotcha} produce \emph{node} embeddings; how to use those for {graph-level} anomalies is unclear.
-Trivially aggregating, e.g., by mean or max pooling, to obtain entire-graph embedding provides suboptimal results \cite{narayanan2017graph2vec}.
+Trivially aggregating node representations, e.g., by mean or max pooling, to obtain the entire-graph representation provides suboptimal results \cite{narayanan2017graph2vec}.
 Graph embedding techniques \cite{narayanan2017graph2vec,peng2018graph} as well as graph kernels \cite{yanardag2015deep,ShVi09} (paired with a state-of-the-art detector), yield poor performance as we show through experiments (Sec. \ref{sec:experiment}), possibly because embeddings capture general patterns, leaving rare structures out, which are critical for anomaly detection.
-Our main contributions are: